iaaka/vs-code-lsf/README.md

 1. Add option to bsub script to request GPU (right now one needs to edit the script)
 2. Make lsf job start on Visual Studio connect (I have tried `RemoteCommand` in ssh config, but so far unsuccesfully)
 3. Other option can be to make local Visual Studio launcher that first starts the job and then launches Visual Studio.
 Probably [this](https://scicomp.ethz.ch/wiki/VSCode) is relevant.
 4. Add suppots for multiple sessions (with different resources) simultaneously.
+Possible interference of multiple sshd running on the same node?
 Job names needs to be diversified.

 # Alternatives
 1. [code-server](https://github.com/coder/code-server) is server version of vs-code (opensource branch) that can be accessed through the browser.
 See [docker](https://hub.docker.com/r/linuxserver/code-server).
 In can be run on farm by running following code in interactive session: